profydev/reddit-timer-pierrelstan/README.md

 - A function called groupPostsPerDayAndHour nested 2D array that contains the number of posts grouped by weekday and hour

-- A custom hook called useFetchPosts triggers data fetching stores the result in a state variable that keeps track of the loading state.
+- A custom hook called useFetchPosts triggers data fetching and stores the result in a state variable that keeps track of the loading state.

 \
 &nbsp;